swiftlang/swift-evolution/proposals/0005-objective-c-name-translation.md

 ## Implementation Experience

-An experimental, partial implementation of this proposal is available in the main Swift tree behind a set of experimental compiler flags.
-With these flags, one can see the results of applying this proposal to imported Objective-C APIs (e.g., via the script in `utils/omit-needless-words.py`) and to Swift code itself.
+An experimental implementation of this proposal is available in the main Swift repository.
+There are a set of compiler flags that one can use to see the results of applying this proposal to imported Objective-C APIs (e.g., via the script in `utils/omit-needless-words.py`) and to Swift code itself.
 The flags
 are:

 * `-enable-omit-needless-words`: this flag enables most of the changes to the Clang importer (bullets 1, 2, 4, and 5 in the prior section).
-It is currently suitable only for printing the Swift interface to Objective-C modules (e.g., via `swift-ide-test`).
+It is currently suitable only for printing the Swift interface to Objective-C modules (e.g., via `swift-ide-test`) in the Swift master branch and [Swift 2.2 branch][swift-2_2-branch], and is enabled on the [Swift 3 API Guidelines branch][swift-3-api-guidelines-branch].

 * `-enable-infer-default-arguments`: this flag enables inference of default arguments in the Clang importer (bullet 3 in the prior section).

-* `-Womit-needless-words`: this flag enables a set of compiler warnings that helps illustrate what Swift code looks like after following the rules described in this proposal.
-The most important part of each warning is its corresponding Fix-It, which updates the code according to the rules.
+* `-swift3-migration`: only available on the [Swift 2.2
+  branch][swift-2_2-branch], this flag performs basic migration from Swift 2 names to the Swift 3 names via Fix-Its.
 Tied together with other compiler flags (e.g., `-fixit-code`, `-fixit-all`) and a script to collect and apply Fix-Its (in `utils/apply-fixit-edits.py`), this flag provides a rudimentary migrator that lets us see how Swift code would look under the proposed changes, updating both declarations and use sites.
-It is currently suitable only for printing the Swift interface to Objective-C modules (e.g., via `swift-ide-test`).

-While the implementation is far from complete, it is enough to see the effects that the proposal has on Objective-C APIs and code that uses them.
+To actually get the "Swift 3 experience" of compiling code using these names, one can use the [Swift 3 API Guidelines branch][swift-3-api-guidelines-branch], which enables these features by default along with the changes to the standard library.

 ## Detailed design